-Construction activities at Berth 408 under either the proposed Project or the Reduced Project Alternative would result in temporary disturbances to bottom sediments and would convert a small acreage of some existing soft bottom habitat to hard substrate habitat through pile installation and placement of rock at the base of the larger42 outer (deep-water) steel piles (see Table 3.3-3 in the Final SEIS/SEIR).
-Specifically, aApproximately 0.03 0.04 acre (0.01 0.02 ha) of soft and rocky bottom would be lost in the footprint of the piles and, 0.1-0.09 acre (0.03 0.04 ha) would be converted to hard substrate from placement of the rock around the piles.
-In addition, approximatelyand 1.7 acres (0.7 ha) 1.9 to 2.4 acres (0.8 to 1.0 ha) of hard substrate habitat would be created by the surface of the piles in the water column.
-Water would not be lost but would be displaced by the 136 installed piles and associated rock.
+Construction activities at Berth 408 under either the proposed Project or the Reduced Project Alternative would result in temporary disturbances to bottom sediments and would convert some existing soft bottom habitat to hard substrate habitat through pile installation and placement of rock at the base of the larger piles.
+Approximately 0.04 acre (0.02 ha) of soft and rocky bottom would be lost in the footprint of the piles, 0.1 acre (0.04 ha) would be converted to hard substrate from placement of the rock around the piles, and 1.9 to 2.4 acres (0.8 to 1.0 ha) of hard substrate habitat would be created by the surface of the piles in the water column.
 The same effects would occur for the Reduced Project Alternative.
-Installation and removal of temporary piles at staging area 412 for delivery of stone column gravel for the proposed Project or the Reduced Project Alternative would also cause temporary disturbances to benthic habitats (less than 0.01 acre).
+Installation and removal of temporary piles at staging area 412 for delivery of stone column gravel for the proposed Project or the Reduced Project Alternative would also cause temporary disturbances to benthic habitats.

 Operation of the Marine Terminal and two tank farm sites would result in minor increases in stormwater runoff volumes that could affect marine organisms.
 The amount of impervious surface would be increased slightly due to the addition of buildings, tanks, and other facilities at Tank Farm Site 1 and the Marine Terminal.
-However, most of Tank Farm Site 2 is currently paved or covered with facilities, and the construction of tanks and buildings for the proposed Project and Reduced Project Alternative would not increase the amount of impervious surface.
+However, most of Tank Farm Site 2 is currently paved or covered with facilities, and the construction of tanks for the proposed Project and Reduced Project Alternative would not increase the amount of impervious surface.
 Vessel traffic, and associated impacts to water quality (e.g., spills, illegal discharges), near the Marine Terminal would be less for the Reduced Project Alternative than for the proposed Project because fewer vessels (132 compared to 201) would unload oil at Berth 408.
 However, the Reduced Project Alternative also includes 240 vessel calls to existing liquid bulk terminals in the Harbor, and the overall effects of vessel traffic on water quality in the Harbor would be greater than for the proposed Project.